 Moreover, these bans increase bias among the public by endorsing the idea that Muslims are second-class citizens.(The bias comes from muslims acting as if they are above the law, with their constant demands for special accommodations for their excessive religious needs which inconvenience other Americans) They encourage and accelerate both the acceptability of negative views of Muslims and the expression of those negative views by the public and government agencies like the police.
 (Nah uh, Muslim anti-social behavior is what fosters negative views by the public)

 Such indignities arise amid a pattern of growing animus toward American Muslims.
 Reports of employment discrimination against Muslims to the Equal Employment Opportunity Commission, which declined after a post-9/11 peak, have recently surged.
 (Maybe that’s because Muslim Brotherhood groups like CAIR keep suing and threatening businesses if they don’t make special accommodations for Muslim sensitivities) Gallup, Pew and ABC polls confirm a new spike in anti-Muslim views.
+Most troubling, tallies of hate crimes collected by nongovernmental organizations show the same trend.

 In this context, bans like the one in Oklahoma will serve to chill cooperation by the Muslim-American community with counterterrorism efforts.
 (They could hardly be chillier considering the FBI gets little or no help from the muslim

-This makes sense: in such an environment, it would be fair for Muslims to pause before, say, passing on a lead to the police, worrying about whether the police would then look at them with suspicion as well.
+community) This makes sense: in such an environment, it would be fair for Muslims to pause before, say, passing on a lead to the police, worrying about whether the police would then look at them with suspicion as well.
 (How would they know if they’ve never tried?)

 But the likelihood of such a chill is also supported by four large, random-sample surveys that I conducted with two colleagues, Tom Tyler and Stephen Schulhofer.
 Our data, collected from Muslims and non-Muslims in New York and London, suggest that the experience and perception of private discrimination have a significant negative effect on cooperation.
 (No, it’s the going against Islamic teachings by ratting out a fellow muslim, even if he is a terrorist, is what negatively affects cooperation)